St James’ Catholic Primary School – Curriculum Statement of Intent

 Our aim is to provide our children with an engaging, exciting and empowering curriculum that equips them for today and tomorrow.

 We constantly provide enrichment opportunities to engage learning.
 We believe that childhood should be a happy, investigative and enquiring time, where there are no limits to curiosity and there is a thirst for new experiences and knowledge.
-Every child is recognised as unique – we celebrate and welcome diversity and individuality.
+Our curriculum is fully accessible - every child is recognised as unique and we celebrate and welcome diversity and individuality.
 Specific needs and learning styles are catered for with an individual approach which suits each child ensuring they reach their full potential.

 Cultural and ethical differences are celebrated from the very beginning of a child’s learning journey and respect for others is instilled from an early age.
 The importance of black lives and their influence on the world today is threaded throughout the curriculum with the intention of children having a deep understanding of the importance of cultural diversity and equality within the world they live.